vinc/vinc.cc/src/hardware/computers.html.md

 My father got me a kit from his workplace I think, and it allowed me to play better games SimCity 2000 and maybe Syndicate.
 I don't remember much about it.

+I found a floppy that I read in 2024 containing logos I made between January 1996 and August 1997 with Banner Mania.
+They were all in black and white until August 1997 which mean that they were made on our first Epson computer until I installed the software on another computer.
+I think it was this one.

 I have a picture from 2003 where I can see an AOpen Computer Mainboard box for what could be the motherboard for this computer.